HVML/PurC/Source/Tools/README.md

 # PurC Tools

-There are some tools for HVML development:
+There will be some tools for HVML development:
-  - `purc`: a HVML debugger, which is an interactive command line program.
+  - `purc`: the HVML interpreter, which is an interactive command line program.
-  - `udom-editor`: a uDOM editor in text mode.